-An ocean voyage of a lifetime.
+An scientific voyage of a lifetime.

 Former BLAKE Inspire delegates

 On 13 February 2023, eleven young New Zealanders and five primary and intermediate teachers will travel to the Campbell Island in the Southern Ocean on board HMNZS Canterbury.
 Students and teachers will join a team of environmental leaders and scientists from GNS Science, University of Otago, and Cawthron Institute as part of BLAKE’s sixth BLAKE Expeditions programme on a scientific voyage of discovery.

 Campbell Island is 700 km south of New Zealand, the most southerly of New Zealand’s Sub-Antarctic islands in the Southern Ocean.
 With an abundance of wildlife, it is one of the world’s most pristine nature reserves.
 The Sub-Antarctic islands and Southern Ocean are of significant ecological importance with large numbers and diversity of seabirds and marine mammals.
 The Southern Ocean regulates global climate and plays an important role controlling heat and carbon exchange between the atmosphere and ocean.